JakeOtto/python_practice/chapter1/01_say_hello_to_python.md

 >>> hello
 ```

-When you've spent a few mins thinking and researching, move on and we'll come back to this in the next section, which focuses on error messages.
+When you've spent a few mins thinking and researching, move on and we'll come
+back to this in the next section, which focuses on error messages.

 ## Reflect and Review

-So far, we've touched on quite a few things, very superficially but, rest assured, we'll dig deeper in later sections as these are some of the basic building blocks of almost every Python program.
+So far, we've touched on quite a few things very superficially.
+Rest assured
+that we will dig deeper in later sections.

 ### So far, we've encountered

-- Executing Python code in the Python REPL
+* Executing Python code in the Python REPL
-- Strings
+* Strings
-- String concatenation
+* String concatenation
-- Variables
+* Variables
-- Return values
+* Return values

 **Please pause at this point to reflect and review your learning...**

-- Can you explain, verbally or in writing, each of the above in a couple of sentences?
+* Can you explain, verbally or in writing, each of the above in a couple of
+  sentences?
-- Make a note of anything that you are unsure about
+* Make a note of anything that you are unsure about
-- See if you can gain clarity by playing in the Python REPL
+* See if you can gain clarity by playing in the Python REPL

 [Log your progress and go to the next challenge](https://makers-event-logger.herokuapp.com/?event=01_say_hello_to_python.md&repository=makersacademy%2Fpython_foundations&redirect=chapter1%2F02_error_messages.md)